Triple J's Hottest 100 of 2011

-The 2011 Triple J Hottest 100 was announced on January 26, 2012.
-It is the nineteenth countdown of the most popular songs of the year, as chosen by the listeners of Australian radio station Triple J.
+The 2011 Triple J Hottest 100 was the nineteenth countdown of the most popular songs of the year, as chosen by the listeners of Australian radio station Triple J. It was announced on Australia Day, 26 January 2012.

 Voting commenced on 14 December 2011, and closed on 16 January 2012.
 A separate poll for the most popular album of the year was held in late November and early December 2011, with Making Mirrors by Gotye being voted the most popular album of the year.